zephyrproject-rtos/zephyr/doc/services/pm/device.rst

    As functions in this context cannot block, transitions that intend to use blocking APIs **must** check whether they can do so with :c:func:`k_can_yield`.

+This method of device power management can be useful in the following scenarios:

+- Systems with no device requiring any blocking operations when suspending and resuming.
+This implementation is reasonably simpler than device runtime power management.
+- For devices that can not make any power management decision and have to be always active.
+For example a firmware using Zephyr that is controlled by an external entity (e.g Host CPU).
+In this scenario, some devices have to be always active and should be suspended together with the SoC when requested by this external entity.

-This type of device power management can be useful when the application is not power aware and does not implement runtime device power management.
-Though, :ref:`Device Runtime Power Management <pm-device-runtime-pm>` is the **preferred** option for device power management.
+It is important to emphasize that this method has drawbacks (see above) and :ref:`Device Runtime Power Management <pm-device-runtime-pm>` is the **preferred** method for implementing device power management.

 .. note::

-    When using this type of device power management, the CPU will only enter a low power state only if no device is in the middle of a hardware transaction that cannot be interrupted.
+    When using this method of device power management, the CPU will enter a low power state only if no devices are in the middle of a hardware transaction that cannot be interrupted.

 .. note::

-    This type of device power management is disabled when :kconfig:option:`CONFIG_PM_DEVICE_RUNTIME_EXCLUSIVE` is set to ``y`` (that is the default value when :kconfig:option:`CONFIG_PM_DEVICE_RUNTIME` is enabled)
+    This method of device power management is disabled when :kconfig:option:`CONFIG_PM_DEVICE_RUNTIME_EXCLUSIVE` is set to ``y`` (that is the default value when :kconfig:option:`CONFIG_PM_DEVICE_RUNTIME` is enabled)